Rules & Equipment

 Spinning: When a player strikes another player’s wheelchair anywhere behind the axle of the rear wheel, causing the wheelchair to rotate horizontally or vertically so that the player’s safety is at risk.

-Technical fouls: Occurs when a player or coach acts in a disrespectful or unsportsmanlike manner.
+Technical fouls: This occurs when a player or coach acts in a disrespectful or unsportsmanlike manner.